AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-configuring-traffic.md

       envTypes: ["dev"]
     ```

-1. Place the file somewhere under a top level `config` folder, as described in [Configuration Pipeline article](/help/operations/configuration-pipeline.md#managing-in-cloud-manager).
+1. Place the file somewhere under a top level `config` folder, as described in [Config Pipeline article](/help/operations/configuration-pipeline.md#folder-structure).

-1. Create a configuration pipeline in Cloud Manager, as described in the [Configuration Pipeline article](/help/operations/configuration-pipeline.md#managing-in-cloud-manager).
+1. Create a Config Pipeline in Cloud Manager, as described in the [Config Pipeline article](/help/operations/configuration-pipeline.md#managing-in-cloud-manager).

 1. Deploy the configuration.